tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 - [x] Confirm that if a workflow job template is deleted, previously run workflow approvals are not deleted but the template itself is deleted
 - [x] Confirm that if a workflow approval node is deleted, its approvals are not deleted
+- [ ] Confirm that if a workflow job template is copied, the template is copied along with it's nodes
 - [x] Confirm that if an approval node is acted upon (approve/deny) it cannot be approved/denied again
 - [x] Confirm that if the tower restarts, once it is up again, the approval nodes previously in pending state are still pending and they can be approved and the workflow job finishes and succeeds